etiandre/gcuisim/README.md

 ## Description
 This is a work-in-progress attempt to recreate the Gamecube IPL UI using Three.js.

+Font used is Source Sans Pro Bold, as the original IPL font is hard to get and probably copyrighted.

 ## TODO
  - Loading screen
  - Sound